-Tokyo Apartment is a collective housing built in the residential section of the center of Tokyo.
+Tokyo Apartment is a collective housing designed by Sou Fujimoto Architects and built in the residential section of the center of Tokyo.

 It consists of four dwelling units including the owner’s dwelling unit.
 Each dwelling unit is made with two or three independent rooms of prototypical “house” shapes.

 And the two rooms exist, separated like a combination of the room of the first floor, and the room of the third floor, and they are connected by outside stairs.

 That is, it can be said that each dwelling unit is realized by the experience of two rooms and the city when passing along outside stairs.
 When you go up outside stairs, you will have an experience that it is a wonder climbing a big mountain such as a city.